puchkova/maze/README.md

 2. Open your terminal and run the command `docker run -d -p 8080:3000 docker-maze` to run the application in docker container

-3. Open API Client and send the POST request using URL http://localhost:8080/maze with the maze in request body.
+3. Open the API Client and send the POST request using URL http://localhost:8080/maze with the maze in request body.
 Select `JSON` as the body content type.

 	*Example input:*
 [